albar965/littlenavmap-manual/src/en/START.rst

 See also :doc:`AIRCRAFTCENTER` for general information about centering the aircraft during flight, as this feature can be confusing to new users.

 The chapter :doc:`MENUS` explains all **main menu items**.
+You can navigate through the menu structure in the user manual contents on the left.
 Note that most toolbar items have an equivalent in the main menu.

 **Context menus** are an important element in *Little Navmap*.
 All context menus and items are explained in the following chapters: